MarioRuiz/open_api_import/README.md

 The Request Hashes generated will be able to be used with any Ruby Http Client and it is adapted even better with nice_http gem: https://github.com/MarioRuiz/nice_http

+A beautiful way to access and use the generated files is by using *pry*: https://github.com/pry/pry

 To be able to generate random requests take a look at the documentation for nice_hash gem: https://github.com/MarioRuiz/nice_hash

 This is an example of a generated request hash: